bhbakri/AAUP_Major_Advisor/README.md

 ## Ownership

-The AAUP Major Advisor is operated and published by **Arab American University**.
+The AAUP Major Advisor is operated and published by Arab American University.

 The repository and its contents are unlicensed unless AAUP provides a separate license.
 Public visibility does not grant permission to copy, redistribute, commercially reuse, or misrepresent AAUP code, data, branding, or institutional content.